St Augustine Beach Wedding Permit

 Anastasia State Park

 Natural beach and wooded setting.
-Great for couples who want a private beach without the public crowds.
+Great for couples who want a quieter beach away from the public crowds.
+Ceremonies require a Florida State Parks special use permit; photography for a permitted ceremony is generally covered by it.

 Venue Details